Generic selectors

 Cons

-• Screening adds time (several weeks to months).
+• Screening adds time before treatment begins

 Costs & Logistics